 - diesel fumes

-Inhaling irritants can cause symptoms similar to those of allergic rhinitis.
+Inhaling irritants can cause symptoms similar to those of allergic rhinitis, and treatment is often the same.

 The sections below outline some of the more common causes of a chronic cough.